Introducing the Project

 D) Scientific and technical research and development

-As the UN's dedicated space entity, the United Nations Office for Outer Space Affairs (UNOOSA) sits at the crossroads of the global space community and is well placed to bring together both private and public stakeholders from across the community on the subject.
 The Awareness-raising and capacity-building related to the implementation of the LTS Guidelines Project seeks to raise global awareness on the importance of space sustainability and the LTS Guidelines and to foster related capacity-building services for emerging space-faring nations.